Character-Based Zoning- Phase 2: North End and Islington Street Corridor

-The Planning Department is working with a consulting team to develop a "form-based" zoning ordinance as an alternative to the zoning regulations that currently apply in the City's historic downtown area.
-The goal of this project is to protect the heritage of the City's built environment by providing appropriate development standards for future infill and redevelopment projects.
+In April 2014, Portsmouth adopted its first character based zoning district in the downtown.
+The goal of the project was to protect the heritage of the City's built environment by providing appropriate development standards for future infill and redevelopment projects.
 Compared to conventional zoning, form-based zoning creates "Character-Based Zoning Districts" which focus less on specific land uses, and instead emphasize building placement, scale and design.
-The project will address issues that affect the form and character of the downtown, including building height, volume, scale, massing and architectural design.
+The project focused on issues that affect the form and character of the downtown, including building height, volume, scale, massing and architectural design.

 - Project Schedule

 Tuesday, September 23rd

 Islington Street Corridor Design Charrette:

 Anticipated in early 2015